 By Leonard Williams

-Students always ask me, “How can I get my GED?
-I can’t do it!”
+Students always ask me, "How can I get my GED certificate?
+I can't do it!"
 Why?
-Because a lot of learning programs don’t work.
-But once GED® students discover how to activate the learning process and reinforce learning, they find out that learning can work for them.
-Real learning happens when you use knowledge, especially if it’s freshly learned.
+Because a lot of learning programs don't work.
+But once GED® test students discover how to activate the learning process and reinforce learning, they find out that learning can work for them.
+Real learning happens when you use knowledge, especially if it's freshly learned.
 And since learning is really a lifelong process, a lesson on how people learn, and continue to learn, is important to understand.

 500,000 People Will Pass the GED This Year.